 Drive from Palmwag Reserve to Etosha National Park

 Etosha National Park is one of Southern Africa's finest and most important game reserves.
-Situated in northern Namibia, Etosha, meaning 'Great White Place', it is dominated by a massive shimmering mineral pan, which is flat, rugged and, for much of the year, dry and dusty.
+Situated in northern Namibia, Etosha, meaning 'Great White Place', is dominated by a massive shimmering mineral pan, which is flat, rugged and, for much of the year, dry and dusty.
 All the same, it supports some of the best game viewing in the whole of Southern Africa.

 A Typical day at Ongava LodgeFull days at Ongava Lodge are mostly spend on game drives, rhino tracking and nature walks in the Ongava Reserve.
 One of the day will be a full or half day guided morning and afternoon game drive in Etosha National Park and the massive saltpan.